Pakhtakor FC

 Pakhtakor Football Club (Paxtakor futbol klubi) is an Uzbek professional football club, based in the capital city of Tashkent, that competes in the Uzbekistan Super League.
 Pakhtakor is often considered the most successful football club in Uzbekistan.

 Pakhtakor was the only Uzbek club to play in the top-level Soviet football league and the only Central Asian club to appear in a Soviet Cup final.
 Playing in the Uzbek League since 1992, the club has been the undisputed powerhouse in Uzbekistan since the fall of the Soviet Union, winning sixteen Uzbek League titles, including six in a row from 2002 to 2007.
 Pakhtakor also won seven consecutive domestic cups between 2001 and 2007, winning eleven cups in total.
 Players from the club have won Uzbek footballer of the Year honours eight times, and Pakhtakor teammates swept the top three spots in 2002.
 Club managers have been named Uzbek coach of the year twice.

 The team is also a perennial competitor in the AFC Champions League, having reached the semi-finals of the competition twice in 2003 and 2004.
 Pakhtakor currently holds the record in number of consecutive participations in the AFC Champions League, participating in 11 tournaments from 2002 to 2013.

 Name

-The word "Pakhta" (پخته) in تورکچه means cotton and "kor" (kar) is from verb, (kâshtan) Dari language, (koshtan, kishtan) (uzbek pronunciation) which means "to cultivate"; so the combination "Pakhtakor" produces a job name and literally means "cotton maker".
+The word pakhta (پخته) in Old Turkic means "cotton", and kor (or kar) is from the Dari verb kâshtan (also koshtan, kishtan in Uzbek), meaning "to cultivate"; thus the combination Pakhtakor produces a job name which literally means "cotton maker".